quinlanhoang/CMPM121-Final/devlog.md

   think I have a bad habit of overscoping when I'm panicking.
 You'd think it would be the opposite, but it isn't.
 - Mercifully, Quinlan started from scratch and laid the groundwork for a much more appropriately-scoped engine.
-He implemented a great deal of the F0 requirements, and I picked up where he left off and finished it up.
+They implemented a great deal of the F0 requirements, and I picked up where they left off and finished it up.
 I was able to constrain myself to the established implementation and coding style much more effectively with some work already in front of me to build on.